 - 1 in 7 believe non-consensual sex is justified if the woman initiates intimacy (so if a woman tries to get in the mood so her husband can have sex, but then cannot go through with it, 1 in 7 people believe the man would be justified in forcing her to go through it it)

 - 1 in 5 Australians believe domestic violence is a normal reaction to stress, and that sometimes a woman can make a man so angry he hits her without meaning to

 - 1 in 8 believe that if a woman is raped while she is drunk or affected by drugs she is at least partly responsible.

 What this shows is an alarming number of people who do not see or understand that sexual coercion is wrong, damaging and traumatic.
 This being the case, it is easy for a husband not to know where the line is if culture largely remains silent on this.
 Equally, it is easy for women to never know they are being abused even though they feel all the feelings and responses of an abused person.

-A woman can feel traumatised and damaged, experience panic attacks and irrational fears – and think that it’s her own fault.
 If we speak into this issue, we can free women from this added burden and actually be clearer about what is appropriate behaviour.